ZJU-DAILY/Snoopy/README.md

 - `--tau`: the threshold of cell matching

-- `--list_size`: the size of positive ranking list
+- `--list_size`: the size of the positive ranking list

-- `--version`: the model version you saved during training phase and used for online search
+- `--version`: the model version you saved during the training phase and used for online search

 - `--topk`: top-k joinable columns will be returned